 The Company has a health and safety management system ensuring the laws in each country are followed.
-The Company's goal is to be better than industry standards and it has achieved that based on key safety performance indicators.
+The Company aims to surpass industry standards, a goal that it has typically achieved as evidenced by key safety performance indicators.

 The Company routinely discusses health and safety issues and ensures best practices are adopted throughout its operations, with focus on identifying and eliminating health and safety risks, industrial-hygiene, ergonomics and emergency preparedness.
 The Company incorporates legislative changes, learnings from near misses and accidents, and changes to industry standards into its global safety management system.